Energy Efficiency in Canada

 January 7° 2° 15 days

 The temps are similar to our climate zones 7 & 8 and on the low end there is also correlation with climate zones 5 & 6.
-So what is there to be learned from there construction method’s and levels of insulation?
+So what is there to be learned from their energy efficiency construction method’s and levels of insulation?

 As for windows, PVC with double glazing with argon gas in the gap is the minimum standard.
 Units are of a high standard and even the sliding units seal very well.

-If Australia went down the path of legislating higher spec insulation and glazing, pricing on these products would come down while improving thermal comfort while reducing heating and cooling costs.
+If Australia went down the path of legislating higher spec insulation and glazing, pricing on these products would come down while improving thermal comfort and energy efficiency, reducing heating and cooling costs.